rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ### Check the number of unique log streams

-Log stream filters can help improving query performance, but they are not a magic fix for everything.
+Log stream filters can help improve query performance, but they are not a magic fix for everything.
 Watch out for the following common problems:

 - If you have too many log streams, and each stream only covers a few logs, query performance can drop significantly.
-- If the log stream you are searching in covers big number of logs (e.g. hundreds of millions and more), searching in that stream can be slow.
+- If the log stream you are searching in covers a large number of logs (e.g., hundreds of millions and more), searching in that stream can be slow.

 To check the number of log streams on the given time range, keep only the time filter and add `| count_uniq(_stream_id)` at the end of the query (see [`count_uniq` docs](https://docs.victoriametrics.com/victorialogs/logsql/#count_uniq-stats)).
 For example, to see how many log streams you have in the last day: